jsiek/B522-PL-Foundations/lecture-notes.lagda.md

-To form the isomorphim, we define the following two functions for converting a number to an even one, by multiplying by two, and for converting back, by dividing by two.
+To form the isomorphim, we define the following two functions for converting a number to an even one, by multiplying by two, and for converting back, by dividing by two (rounding down).

 ```
 to-evens : ℕ → Evens